Health and wellbeing services

 You are eligible to receive a free flu jab if you receive a carers allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill.
-The best time to have a flu vaccine is in the autumn, from the beginning of October to early November.
-Don't worry if you've missed it - you can have the vaccine later in winter.
 Ask your GP or pharmacist for more information.

 Strictly No Falling

 Age UK Derby and Derbyshire run Strictly No Falling classes throughout the county.
 A variety of classes are available including chair based exercises and Tai Chi - all with the aim of improving strength and balance to reduce the risk of falls.

 Derbyshire Sport have details of all sorts of sports clubs, classes and groups.
 They also work with a whole host of partners to ensure an inclusive approach is taken to physical activity and sport across the county.
 The Active and Inclusive section of their website has details of sports and activities for disabled people - so you and the person you care may be able to find something active to do together?